Bosentan

 • an ultrasound scan of your heart (echocardiogram)

-• a right heart catheter – this is a test to measure the blood pressures in your heart and lungs.
-It involves inserting a tube into your heart from an artery in your neck or groin.
+• a right heart catheter – this is a test to measure the blood pressure in your heart and lungs.
+It involves inserting a tube into your heart from an artery in your neck, arm or groin

 Every six months you will be asked to have the echocardiogram and the 6MWT to check that bosentan is still helping your condition.